griffin6021/games-on-ti-84-pce-python/README.md

 >
 __While installing games, do not open `Cesium` or the file transfer will fail.__ Press `clear` to exit most games and `Cesium`.
 Note that some games may require multiple files, and the limitations of [](ticalc.link) are that it can only transfer one file at a time.
 >Congrats!
 You have now installed games on your TI84+ CE Python.
-Have fun!
+Have fun! :shipit:
 >